iRayan7/startupschool19/README.md

     * Am I excited by idea?
     * Do I like the team?
 * A clear idea is the foundation for growth
-    * Every great company grow organically.
+    * Every great company grows organically.
 By WOM.
 * You should have a clear way to describe your startup for people who know nothing about your business to understand it.
 * You will talk about your startup more than anything else! have a clear way to describe it with.
 * Avoid: Ambiguity(the apposite of clear), Complexity, Mystery (Unknown nouns), Ignorable (some language people will just ignore)